ncatlab/nlab-content/pages/1539.md

   * The category of sets equipped with a symmetric relation (as presheaves on the full subcategory of finite sets and injections consisting of just the objects $1$, $2$).

   * The category of sets equipped with a reflexive symmetric relation (as presheaves on the full subcategory of finite sets consisting of just the objects $1$, $2$).
+See [[category of simple graphs]].

 * The category of [[bornological set|bornological sets]].